baagaard-usgs/waveform-collection/docs/use_cases.md

 # Use Cases

-For a variety of projects we need want to analyze a collection of ground-motion waveforms from earthquakes.
+For a variety of projects we need want to analyze a collection of ground-motion waveforms and/or parametric data (PGA, PGV, response spectra, or Fourier spectra) from earthquakes.
 The waveforms may come from a variety of sources and potentially in different formats.
-While, the Center for Engineering Strong Motion Data may some day be able to meet some of the needs described here, it will likely take several years or longer to upgrade its interfaces and storage.
+Currently, we do not have a unified system for storing, archiving, and sharing this type of data, especially for legacy events.

 Ideally, we would want all of the information in a single database;
 however, waveforms comprised of floating point values are difficult to store efficiently in some database implementations.
 A simple alternative is to store the metadata in a database for fast queries and store the waveforms in an HDF5 file.
-This limits the total number of files to two.
-Furthermore, we can seamlessly compress the waveforms within the HDF5 file to reduce storage requirements.
+This keeps the total number of files to two and leverages the strengths of a database for metadata and HDF5 storage for scientific data.
+For example, we can seamlessly compress the waveforms within the HDF5 file to reduce storage requirements.

-## NGAWest2 waveforms
+## Internal waveform collections

-The NGAWest2 data is very useful for ground-motion studies because it includes extensive metadata.
-Importing the flatfile into a database would facilitate analysis of the metadata, make searches faster, and allow adding additional metadata, such as mean rupture distance.
-We are working on acquiring the waveforms for internal use; in the long-term we should backfill the database with the original uncorrected records, so they can be reprocessed using new algorithms as they become available.
+Some waveform data are not publicly available or are shared in a limited way, e.g., NGAWest2 waveforms.
+These waveform collections can be very useful for ground-motion studies because they can have extensive metadata.
+Compiling these data into a database with waveforms and parametric data in an HDF5 file would facilitate their use and improve reproducibility, especially if we can backfill the database with the original uncorrected records, so they can be reprocessed using new algorithms as they become available.

-Two immediate uses of these datasets are validation of synthetic waveforms being used to test earthquake early warning algorithms and experimenting with generating synthetic ground-motion time histories using neural networks.
+Two immediate uses of archiving the NGAWest2 data in this form are validation of synthetic waveforms being used to test earthquake early warning algorithms and experimenting with generating synthetic ground-motion time histories using neural networks.

-## San Francisco Bay region waveforms for seismic velocity model earthquake development
+## Seismic velocity model development

-We want to use earthquake ground motions from moderate earthquakes to improve the 3-D seismic velocity model for the greater San Francisco Bay region.
-These could be used in full-waveform inversions and assessing the accuracy of the model.
+Development of community seismic velocity models uses earthquake ground motions from moderate earthquakes in full-waveform inversions and assessment of the accuracy of the models for ground-motion prediction.
+Collecting the ground motions and earthquake source parameters facilitates model development.
 We want to be able to easily share this data with external collaborators.

-For example, this might include all M3.5-5.0 earthquakes occurring within the seismic velocity model since 1999.
+There is an immediate need for this type of waveform collection for seismic velocity model development in both southern California and the greater San Francisco Bay region.

 ## Ground-Motions from Scenario Earthquakes

 Ideally, we would like to archive ground-motions from simulations of scenario earthquakes in the same way as recorded waveforms.
-However, scenarios require additional metadata about the rupture models and simulation parameters.
+However, scenarios require additional metadata about the rupture models and simulation parameters, which are easily added in this proposed scheme.
 A simple alternative is to leverage this metadata and storage scheme for archiving the synthetics.
 The database could serve as a backend to a web interface.

 Synthetic ground-motion waveforms data include: